ibm-cloud-docs/hpc-ibm-spectrumlsf/reference-architecture.md

 |  | (Optional) Monitor system and application health metrics and logs to detect issues that might impact the availability of the application. | [{{site.data.keyword.monitoringfull_notm}}](/docs/monitoring?topic=monitoring-getting-started) | Monitors system and application health to detect issues that might impact the availability of the application. |
 |  | (Optional) Monitor audit logs to track changes and detect potential security problems. | [{{site.data.keyword.atracker_full}}](/docs/atracker?topic=atracker-getting-started) | Monitors audit logs to track changes and detect potential security problems. |
 {: caption="Components" caption-side="bottom"}

-## Compliance
-{: #compliance}

-_Optional section._ Feedback from users implies that architects want only the high-level compliance items and links off to control details that team members can review.
-Include the list of control profiles or compliance audits that this architecture meets.
-For controls, provide "learn more" links to the control library that is published in the IBM Cloud Docs.
-For audits, provide information about the compliance item.

-## Next steps
-{: #next-steps}

-_Optional section._ Include links to your deployment guide or next steps to get started with the architecture.

-:exclamation: **Important:** Rename this file `<architecture-name>.md`.
-For deployable architectures, `<architecture-name>` is the same as the deployable architecture name.